Developer Resources

 About IAM: Identity and Access Management shared services

-VA apps may utilize two Identity and Access Management network services (IAM) to simplify accessing the apps.
+VA applications may utilize two Identity and Access Management network services (IAM) to simplify accessing the applications.
+Secure Logon Access Instructions.
 The two service types are:

-• Single Sign-on External (SSOe) provides authentication services for Veterans.
+- Single Sign-on External (SSOe) provides authentication services for external users (currently Veterans, third party vendor support coming soon).

-• Access via the Master Veteran Index (MVI) to retrieve identifiers for a Veterans known to the VA by other identity systems VA recognizes, like: ICN, EDIPI, or VistA DFN.
+- Access via the Master Veteran Index (MVI) to retrieve identifiers for Veterans known to the VA by other identity systems VA recognizes, like: Login.gov and ID.me.

-If an app utilizes these services, the development team must submit requests before the app moves to Production.
+If an application utilizes these services, the development team must submit requests before the application moves to Production.

 The Mobile Application Platform (MAP) Production Environment